ELIXIR-IIB-training/site/pages/training_courses/2024-07-Introduzione_alla_statistica_con_R.md

   </tr>
     <tr>
     <td height="50" width="100" align=center> 14:00 - 18:00</td>
-    <td height="50" align=center>Mmodule 5: Topics: Hints of descriptive statistics with R</td>
+    <td height="50" align=center>Module 5: Topics: Hints of descriptive statistics with R</td>
   </tr>

 <br>

-  The detailed programme and the material of the course will be available soon at this [link](https://maghetta.github.io/Corso-R-livello-base/index)
+  The detailed programme and the material of the course will be available soon